Social Innovation in Central Asia

 YOUTH LEADERSHIP

-In 2020, SICA launched the Central Asia Youth Leadership Academy (CAYLA) for civically responsible young leaders who share goals, values, and passion for positive change in their communities.
-The inaugural cohort included 163 young civic leaders from Kazakhstan, Turkmenistan, and Uzbekistan.
-Within three years, SICA has recruited 480 young civic leaders from Kazakhstan, Turkmenistan and Uzbekistan from more than 2,439 applicants.
-Each cycle, launched with a CAYLA Regional Kickoff Conference, offers young civic leaders inspiration, training, and mentorship opportunities.
+In 2020, SICA launched the Central Asia Youth Leadership Academy (CAYLA) for responsible young leaders who share goals, values, and passion for positive change in their communities.
+The inaugural cohort included 163 young leaders from Kazakhstan, Turkmenistan, and Uzbekistan.
+Within three years, SICA has recruited 480 young leaders from Kazakhstan, Turkmenistan and Uzbekistan from more than 2,439 applicants.
+Each cycle, launched with a CAYLA Regional Kickoff Conference, offers young leaders inspiration, training, and mentorship opportunities.
 CAYLA members study foundational skills in community engagement and leadership via interactive and engaging online activities.
 After graduating from CAYLA, the participants apply their new knowledge and experience through community change projects, supported with small grants and targeted technical assistance from SICA.
-At each step, CAYLA members have an opportunity to network with their peers, civic leaders, established CSOs, and local government officials to share lessons about effective community initiatives.
+At each step, CAYLA members have an opportunity to network with their peers, local leaders, established CSOs, and government officials to share lessons about effective community initiatives.

 POLICY, RESEARCH, AND OUTREACH

-- 20 Transparency Grants awarded
+• 20 Transparency Grants awarded

 The SICA Policy Research School (PRS) offers mentoring, workshops, on-the-job training, and peer-to-peer exchanges for CSOs, think tanks, and independent researchers that build needed capacities for participation in policy development and the role of watchdogs in monitoring the public sector.
 PRS engaged its members in an advanced budget monitoring and public procurement transparency curriculum tailored to the policy areas of highest priority for them and aimed at improving ongoing initiatives and designing future campaigns on the budget process.
-SICA also awards grants (more than $580,000 to date) to support outreach and research projects in Central Asia that strengthen civil society’s role in promoting transparency, public accountability, and policy research.
+SICA also awards grants to support outreach and research projects in Central Asia that strengthen civil society’s role in promoting transparency, public accountability, and policy research.

 EMERGING OPPORTUNITIES